 Skier Danny Foster, photo by Sean Armstrong

 Our people love each season.
-We look forward to how each morphs our wild playgrounds into new scenes, giving us the go-ahead to duck into our gear closets and resurface our favorite tools for the season.
+We look forward to how each morphs our wild playgrounds into new scenes, giving us the go-ahead to duck into our gear closets and resurface our favourite tools for the season.

 Winter is no exception.
 But it’s not just the warm-hearted feelings that makes winters in the Kootenays so grand.
 In a big way, what makes us love our Kootenay winters is also what drew (and keeps) us here: